Torlus/Torlus.github.io/index.md

 ## Projects

-They are available on [GitHub](https://github.com/torlus/), but if you fell like there is something missing, please contact me.
+They are available on [GitHub](https://github.com/torlus/), but if you feel like there is something missing, please contact me.

 Here are my latest projects so far: